WakayamaCity by the sea: Abundant with Greenery and Flowers

 Richmond's Sister City in Japan

-The year 2013 marked the 40th anniversary of Richmond’s Sister City relationship with Wakayama, Japan.
-To commemorate this auspicious occasion, a delegation from Wakayama visited Richmond in early November 2012.
-The delegation included Mayor Kenishi Ohashi, Vice Chairperson of the Wakayama Council Ms. Hiroko Nojima, and members of the Wakayama City Council.
-In addition, official tree planting in Steveston and a ceremony in the City of Richmond’s Council Chambers were held to celebrate the milestone.
+The year 2018 will mark the 45th anniversary of Richmond’s Sister City relationship with Wakayama, Japan.
+Most recently, an official Council delegation from Wakayama visited Richmond in late October 2016.
+The delegation included Mayor Masahiro Obana, Vice Chairperson of the Wakayama Council Mr. Masato Toda, and members of the Wakayama City Council.
+A cherry tree was planted in Steveston and a ceremony was held in the City of Richmond’s Council Chambers to celebrate the milestone.

 Other visits between Richmond and Wakayama included: